Mental Health Tribunal UK: Forms & How to Apply

 - Section 37 (court order) and restricted patients under sections 37/41: apply between 6 and 12 months from the date of the order, then once every 12 months.

-- Conditionally discharged restricted patients: timing depends on whether the conditions deprive the patient of liberty — check GOV.UK for the exact window.
+- Conditionally discharged restricted patients: timing depends on whether the conditions deprive the patient of liberty — this is one of the areas the Mental Health Act 2025 has already changed for some patients, so check GOV.UK for the exact current window.

-- Legal aid: non-means-tested for Tribunal representation, so income and savings do not affect eligibility.
+- Legal aid: exempt from the usual means test for Tribunal representation under the Civil Legal Aid (Financial Resources and Payment for Services) Regulations 2013, so income and savings do not affect eligibility.

 What the Tribunal is and what it does